nguyen-tt/nguyen-tt/README.md

 # Hi, i'm Trung 👋

 - 🏠 I’m living in Nantes, France.
-- 👨‍💻 I’m currently learning Web Development at the Wild Code School.
+- 👨‍💻 I’m a FullStack Web Developer.
 - 🎮 I love playing games and watching some animes.
 - ☕️ I’m a coffeer.